rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Specification Requirements {#requirements}
 ============

-The proposal relies on identifying and resolving any mDNS-based ICE candidates as part of adding/processing a remote candidate. {{ICESDP}} section 4.1 could be updated to explicitly allow mDNS names in the connection-address sub-field of a connection-data field ("c=" line).
-Since an mDNS name also conceals the address family, the corresponding "c=" line must use either "IP4" or "IP6" in the address-type sub-field when an mDNS name is used in the connection-address sub-field.
-"IP4" could be the default value.

 The proposal relies on adding the ability to register mDNS names at ICE gathering time.
 This could be described in {{ICESDP}} and/or {{WebRTCSpec}}.